 - Garden equipment (lawn mower, chainsaw)

 Hot tip: It’s a great idea to take photos and keep receipts to prove ownership down the track!

 Also keep in mind that certain items like jewellery, CD’s and power tools may have limits to their cover under general contents and you may want to list them separately on your insurance policy.

 Alternatively, if you are using an insurance calculator, it will estimate the average quality of contents you’re likely to have in each room.

 Always add the cost of any additional features or home improvements you’re planning and let your insurer know before you’ve made them to help avoid underinsurance!

-MyState Bank Limited (MyState Bank) ABN 89 067 729 195 AFSL 240896 acts under its own AFSL and under an agreement with the Insurance product issuer, Insurance Australia Limited ABN 11 000 016 722 (IAL) trading as CGU Insurance.
+MyState Bank Limited (MyState Bank) ABN 89 067 729 195 AFSL 240896 acts under its own AFSL and under an agreement with the insurance product issuer, Insurance Australia Limited (IAL) ABN 11 000 016 722 AFSL 227681 trading as CGU Insurance.
+Read MyState Bank's Financial Services Guide (FSG) for more information.
 Consider the appropriateness of any product to your own circumstances, IALs normal underwriting, terms and conditions, acceptance criteria apply.
-Consider IALs Product Disclosure Statement (PDS) available at mystate.com.au.
+Consider IALs Product Disclosure Statement (PDS) and Target Market Determinations before acquiring any product.

 Neither MyState Bank, nor any of its related bodies corporate, accept liability or guarantee payment of any claim or benefit in respect of this insurance.
 A policy does not represent a deposit with, or a liability of, nor is guaranteed by either MyState Bank or any of its related bodies corporate.